yiwiy9/atcoder-rust-devcontainer/README.md

 ## Key Files and Usage

+### `entrypoint.sh`

+This script initializes the development environment by performing the following actions:

+1. Copies the example VS Code settings file for rust-analyzer to the appropriate location, if it doesn't already exist.
+1. Generates Rust code snippets using snippet.sh.
+1. Automatically signs in to the AtCoder website using the provided username and password.

 ### `snippet.sh`

 This script generates Rust code snippets for Visual Studio Code, tailored for competitive programming.
 It allows you to create custom snippets in the src/lib directory and make them available for use within Visual Studio Code.